sendgrid/docs/source/Classroom/Basics/API/api_key_permissions.md

 What are API Key permissions?
 {% endanchor h2 %}

 API Keys are used to authenticate an API call.
 By assigning specific permissions to an API Key, you can limit exactly which calls an API Key is able to authenticate, very similar to the way in which a computer administrator can assign file "read" or "write" access to certain users.

 For example, if you were to create an API Key for authenticating calls that would result in creating, reading, or sending email, you would want to assign the `mail.send` permission to that key to allow it to send email.
 However, you would not want to assign it the `billing.update` permission, since that would be outside the scope of its permissions.

 {% anchor h2 %}
 Why are API Key permissions useful?
 {% endanchor h2 %}

-We require that you use a dedicated API Key for billing related API calls that is separate from the key used for general API calls.
+We require that you use a dedicated API Key for billing related API calls that is distinct from keys used for general API calls.
 This separation prevents a user from gaining too much access to your account and potentially abusing that access.
 In addition to the required separate billing API Key, we recommend creating a dedicated API Key for several other categories of API calls.
 A good security practice is to assign a user only as much access as is necessary to complete his or her job: this can be achieved by applying permissions to each API Key.

-In our above example, we made sure to exclude `billing.update` from the list of permissions for our mail sending API Key.
+For example, in our mail sending API Key referenced above, we made sure to exclude `billing.update` from the list of permissions.
 This is so that someone with the mail sending key would be unable to access and change sensitive billing information.
+This powerful ability to control access to the various areas of your account can be very helpful in preventing and mitigating the consequences of a leaked API Key.

 {% anchor h2 %}
 How can I use API Key permissions?